PennyLaneAI/pennylane/doc/development/deprecations.rst

 Completed deprecation cycles
 ----------------------------

-* The ``qml.workflow.set_shots`` helper func has been removed.
-We no longer interact with the legacy device interface in our code workflow behavior.
-Instead, shots should be specified on the tape, and the device should pull it's number of shots from the tape.
+* The ``qml.workflow.set_shots`` helper function has been removed.
+We no longer interact with the legacy device interface in our code.
+  Instead, shots should be specified on the tape, and the device should use these shots.

   - Deprecated in v0.39
   - Removed in v0.40